AprameyaNayak2021/Statistical-Inference/README.md

    - Compiled HTML file from the R Markdown, providing a user-friendly version of the report with embedded figures and explanations.

 3. **`pdf Files`**:
    - Contains the pdf version of the html files for easy access

-4. Stasistical-Inference.Rproj :
-5. .gitignore file
+4. .gitignore file
-6. README.md
+5. README.md

 ## Source Data Links
 1. **ToothGrowth dataset**: Available in R's built-in datasets package.
 No external download is necessary.